United Colonies: New agencies

 Congress appointed George Washington "General & Commander in chief of the army of the United Colonies and of all the forces raised or to be raised by them" on June 19, 1775, and on June 22 instructed him to take charge of the siege of Boston.
 Congress created a series of new agencies in the name of the United Colonies, including a Navy.

-On September 14, 1775, Washington, as "Commander in Chief of the Army of the United Colonies of North America", instructed Colonel Benedict Arnold to invade Québec, seize military stores, and try to convince the French Canadians to join the revolution.
+On September 14, 1775, Washington, as "Commander in Chief of the Army of the United Colonies of North America", instructed Colonel Benedict Arnold to invade Quebec, seize military stores, and attempt to convince French Canadians to join the American Revolution.

-On September 9, 1776, Congress formally dropped the name "United Colonies" in favor of the “United States of America."
+On September 9, 1776, the Second Continental Congress formally dropped the name "United Colonies" in favor of the “United States of America."
 Congress ordered, “That in all continental commissions, and other instruments, where, heretofore, the words ‘United Colonies’ have been used, the stile be altered for the future to the 'United States.'”